ScriptBasic/WinPBX/docs/CCDOMessage Class.md

 # <a name="Post"></a>Post

-The organization of the sender.
+Submits this message to the specified newsgroups.

 ```
 FUNCTION Post () AS HRESULT